h4duan/h4duan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am a PhD student in Computer Science at the University of Toronto, where I am fortunate to be advised by [Chris Maddison](https://www.cs.toronto.edu/~cmaddis/) and [Nicolas Papernot](https://www.papernot.fr/).
 My research focuses on developing AI algorithms to advance scientific discovery.
-I have built intelligent systems that automate complex reasoning in various fields of natural sciences.
+I have built intelligent systems that could perform complex reasoning in various fields of natural sciences.
+Before this, I have

 I am looking for collaborations and opportunities in both industry and academia.
 Please feel free to send me an email!